eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 ##### Shutdown all actors in a namespace

-Send a piggyback command to [Akka's pub-sub-mediator][pubsubmediator] with type `common.commands:shutdown` to request all actors in a namespace to shut down.
+Send a piggyback command to [Pekko's pub-sub-mediator][pubsubmediator] with type `common.commands:shutdown` to request all actors in a namespace to shut down.
 The value of `piggybackCommand/reason/type` must be `purge-namespace`; otherwise, the namespace's actors will not stop themselves.